openvinotoolkit/openvino/README.md

 To be assigned to an issue, simply leave a comment with the `.take` command in the selected issue.
 Check out [Contribution Guidelines](./CONTRIBUTING.md) for more details.

-Ask questions and seek support on:
+Ask questions and get support on:

 * [GitHub Issues](https://github.com/openvinotoolkit/openvino/issues)
 * OpenVINO channels on the [Intel DevHub Discord server](https://discord.gg/7pVRxUwdWG)